Monti Ossenfort

-Monti A. Ossenfort (born February 24, 1978) is an American football executive who is the general manager of the Arizona Cardinals of the National Football League (NFL).
+Monti A. Ossenfort (born February 24, 1978) is an American professional football executive who is the general manager of the Arizona Cardinals of the National Football League (NFL).
 He began his NFL career as an intern for the Minnesota Vikings in 2001 before serving in the scouting department for the Houston Texans during their inaugural season in 2002.

 Ossenfort would leave to serve as an assistant with the New England Patriots the following year before returning to the Texans as a scout.
-He would go back to the Patriots in 2006, where he served various executive roles before joining the Tennessee Titans in 2020.
-Three years later, Ossenfort was named general manager of the Cardinals.
+He would go back to the Patriots in 2006, where he served various executive roles with them and as director of player personnel for the Tennessee Titans before being named general manager of the Cardinals in 2023.

-Early years
+Early life

 A native of Luverne, Minnesota, Ossenfort attended and played college football at the University of Minnesota–Morris as a quarterback from 1996 to 1999.
 He was a temporary host of the popular student radio program "SportsShow" Sunday mornings on K-UMM 89.7 the "U-90 Alternative."
 He earned his degree in economics from the University of Minnesota Morris in 2000.
 Ossenfort also earned two master's degrees in business administration and sports management from Ohio University in 2002.